This post may contain affiliate links. Please read my disclosure policy for more details.

 - Bake your pizza on a hot pizza stone or pizza steel.
 Alternatively, you can use a baking tray (see my tips in the recipe card!) and make sure the pizza stone is inside during preheat, so it’s already hot when you bake your pizza.
 This will avoid a soggy bottom and makes the crust crispier.

-If you looks for vegetarian pizza recipes, this amazing collection of 17 veggie pizzas are perfect to inspire you!
+If you looks for more pizza and focaccia recipes, these amazing collection of 17 veggie pizzas, 25 incredible pizza toppings, and 15 focaccia toppings are perfect to inspire you!
 Here a few of my favs:

 - Pizza with zucchini